Group A Streptococcus Infections

 - Group A streptococci (GAS) are defined gram-positive spherical-shaped bacteria that produce beta-hemolysis (lysis of red blood cells producing clear or transparent areas in special growth media) and appear usually as a chain of two or more bacteria and have molecules on their surface known as Lancefield group A antigens.

 - Group A Streptococcus (GAS) organisms are usually spread by direct human-to-human transfer.
 Occasionally, they can be spread by droplets or by a person touching items recently handled by an infected individual (also termed fomites).

-- GAS can cause a wide range of diseases, but most notably, strep throat; other diseases (or complications) include scarlet fever, rheumatic fever, kidney damage, skin and wound infections and occasionally, necrotizing fasciitis and toxic shock syndrome.
+- GAS can cause a wide range of diseases, but most notably, strep throat; other diseases (or complications) include fever, rheumatic fever, kidney damage, skin and wound infections and occasionally, necrotizing fasciitis and shock.

 - Symptoms and signs of GAS disease are variable and are related to the body area that is undergoing the infection; for example, sore throat, throat erythema, and swollen lymph nodes in strep throat to low blood pressure and organ failure in toxic shock syndrome.

 - Early signs and symptoms of necrotizing fasciitis include fever, severe pain and swelling, and erythema (redness) at the wound site or site where GAS organisms entered the body; later signs and symptoms include fluid discharge from the infected tissue, skin loss, and low blood pressure